Circles

 -

-Example 3: You want to decorate your tabletop, which is in the shape of a circle, with a colorful sticker.
-If the radius of the tabletop is 21 inches, find the amount of paper you need to cover its top surface.
+Example 3: A tabletop is in the shape of a circle.
+If the radius of the tabletop is 21 inches, find the area of the tabletop.

 Solution: